-The Company is currently not of a sufficient size and does not have sufficient human resources to implement such a program and relies on its Company Secretaries and Share Registry to perform this role.
+The Company is currently not of a sufficient size and does not have sufficient human resources to implement such a program and relies on its Company Secretary, Managing Director and Share Registry to perform this role.
+The Company has also engaged external service providers to assist with public relations and communication with investors.